Plant protein linked to human cancer cell growth? | GeneOnline News

 The team’s results describe how proteins called UBP12 and UBP13 help regulate a protein called cryptochrome 2 (CRY2)photoreceptor.
 CRY2 is a photoreceptor that senses blue light and long-wave ultraviolet light (UVA, wavelengths between 320-400 nanometers) and is responsible for controlling plant growth.
 Specifically, in plants, UBP12 and UBP13 proteins help degrade CRY2 photoreceptors.
 In low light conditions, the concentration of these two proteins increases, allowing CRY2 to be degraded more quickly, which can promote the growth of long stems, or help plants get more light.

 The researchers also found that simply increasing the concentrations of UBP12 and UBP13 replicated the above effects.
 Because plants need the right amount of CRY2 to control when they grow and flower, adjusting the concentration of these proteins may be useful if farmers or botanists need to increase crop yields or delay flowering.
-Understanding the mechanisms behind plant growth could lead to a range of potential economic and medical benefits.
+Understanding the mechanisms behind plant growth might lead to a range of potential economic and medical benefits.

 Dr Pedmale said: “We already have a way of understanding plant growth – we can manipulate plant growth just by manipulating two proteins.
 We have found a way to actually increase the production of flowers.
 Flowering is a necessary process for obtaining food.
 If there are no flowers, there is no grain, no rice, no wheat, no corn.”